MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-embed-report-powerpoint.md

 When you have the report page URL, paste it into the Power BI report add-in in PowerPoint.

-1. Open PowerPoint and navigate to the slide where you want to insert the report.

-2. Select the Power BI add-in.
+1. Open PowerPoint and navigate to the slide where you want to insert the report and select the Power BI add-in.

     ![Screenshot of selecting the Power B I report add-in.](media/service-embed-report-powerpoint/select-power-bi-report-addin.png)

     If you don't see the add-in, see [Get the Power BI report add-in for PowerPoint](TBD).

-1. Paste the report page URL into the text box and then click Insert.
+1. Paste the report page URL into the text box and then click **Insert**.
 The report will load into the add-in.

     :::image type="content" source="media/service-embed-report-powerpoint/insert-report-page-url.gif" alt-text="Screenshot of inserting the Power B I report page into the add-in.":::